MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-delete-invoiced-blanket-purchase-orders.md

 ---
-    title: How to: Delete Invoiced Blanket Purchase Orders | Microsoft Docs
+    title: How to Delete Invoiced Blanket Purchase Orders | Microsoft Docs
     description: Blanket purchase orders are not deleted after you have processed and invoiced all the related purchase orders.
 You can delete blanket orders with the **Delete Invoiced Blanket Purchase Orders** batch job.
     services: project-madeira
     documentationcenter: ''